 Once married I attended a cooking class, this was back in the early 1970s.
 I don’t remember the topic or anything much about the class; however, the instructor was exuberant; I could tell she enjoyed herself, laughing often as she tossed tools around in the studio kitchen that the community college provided.
 At 23, this began my foray into anything kitchen.
 Over the last decade my love of cooking and baking has risen to exceptional proportions; which is why I wrote-a cookbook.
 I cook or bake nearly everyday; it’s my passion and I find it deeply satisfying!

 My first small dutch oven, about a 6 quart size, given to me as a wedding present, lasted nearly 40 years!
 It finally broke apart!
-I went without one for years and just recently purchased a new red shiny one; it’s seven quart, with a cast iron finish inside.
+I used substitute pots for years, until I purchased a new red shiny one. .
 It’s lovely and I’m sure it will last for decades, it probably will out live me!
 It’s very heavy; it seems that as I get older I’m going to need help hauling it in and out of the oven!
-At forty years old heavy lifting was simple, no problem, but at seventy years old everything seems so much heavier!
+At forty years old, heavy lifting was simple, no problem, but at seventy-two years old everything seems heavier!

 I’m always finding more, better and different recipes for everything.
-Some dishes come from my cookbook collection, some from the internet, and many I create on my own after all these years of cooking and baking.
-I experiment a lot and repeat my successes!
+Some dishes come from my cookbook collection, some from the internet, and many I create on my own after much experience.

 Although quite traditional and simple, once a few techniques are learned, this recipe sure tasted delicious!
 Pot roast is a timeless dish. it’s warm and yummy on a cold winter’s day! it’s always welcome in my household with my husband and I or when I serve it to company or to friends.